 Sukjong Hong: Sukjong Hong is a writer and artist who has been working in community-based art with immigrant communities since 2004.
 Currently she is a Create Change fellow with the Laundromat Project, working on oral history projects to highlight the stories of Asian-American communities.
 She was a 2012-2013 Open City Creative Nonfiction Fellow with the Asian American Writers’ Workshop, writing about Asian-American communities in Flushing, Chinatown, and Richmond Hill.
 She was a participating artist in Still Present Pasts, an exhibit based on oral histories of Korean War survivors, which traveled to 11 cities over 8 years.
 She has written fort Open City Magazine, Triple Canopy magazine, Foreign Policy in Focus, and The Feminist Wire.

-Hyun Lee: Hyun Lee is a member of the New York City-based Nodutdol for Community Development and the Working Group for Peace and Demilitarization in Asia and the Pacific, and co-produces Asia Pacific Forum, a weekly radio show on the culture and politics of Asia and the Asian diaspora.
+Hyun Lee: Hyun Lee is a member of the New York City-based Nodutdol for Community Development and the Working Group for Peace and Demilitarization in Asia and the Pacific, and works with Zoom in Korea, a news and analysis blog on Korea.

 Wol-san Liem: Wol-san Liem is the Director of International Affairs for the Korean Federation of Public and Social Services and Transportation Workers’ Unions.
 She has been an activist and researcher in South Korea since 2006, working in a number of organizations including the Migrants Trade Union, the Korean Alliance against the KORUS FTA and the Research Institute for Alternative Workers Movements.
 Her work has focused on opposing racial capitalism and strengthening workers’ international solidarity.
 She received her B.A. from Columbia University and her Ph.D. from the New York University History Department in 2010.